Last Updated on November 17, 2020 by Dr Sanusi Umar MD

 Video: Manhattan Beach Patient Finally Free of Earlobe Keloid

-Watch Manhattan Beach patient seek split ear and earlobe keloid repair at Dr. U’s Skin Clinic in Los Angeles.
+Watch Manhattan Beach patients seek split ear and earlobe keloid repair at Dr. U’s Skin Clinic in Los Angeles.
 After having previously undergone a lengthy procedure in another clinic, the patient was beginning to lose hope when her keloids returned.
-However, Dr. U’s unique approach proved to be effective, making her another happy patient.
+However, Dr. U’s unique approach proved effective, making her another happy patient.

 Read Frequently Asked Questions – Earlobe Keloid